Hongyoungjin/GraspPointFinder/README.md

 ## Brief explanation of each code
 1. "gws_to_cone.py" : From 3D object, makes GWS data, and 3D object attached with friction cones of all possible grasp points
 2. "searchall.py"   : Finds the best grasp among all possible grasp candidates - Most accurate, yet takes too much time
-3. "gpsearch.py"    : Finds the locally best grasp through regressively updating the grasp  - Quicker, yet less accurate (80% accurrate on average)
+3. "gpsearch.py"    : Finds the locally best grasp through regressively updating the grasp  - Quicker, yet less accurate (80% accurray on average)

 ## How to execute
 ### If you want to find the accurate data taking a lot of time